 Emptiness signals promise

 The Japanese kanji for door 門 and sun 日 make up 間 (Ma).
-This symbolizes the exciting possibilities before us and only made possible by this emptiness – hopes and dreams yet to be fulfilled.
+This symbolizes the exciting possibilities before us and is only made possible by this emptiness – hopes and dreams yet to be fulfilled.
 The door has been opened in our lives, and we can see the sun streaming in.
 Rather than a depressing absence, Ma allows us to decide what we find meaningful.
 We have a blank canvas before us that we must paint with our own colors and create meaning.

 Let us leave you with this Haiku poem which captures the essence of Ma:

 Pots are formed from clay, though the space inside them is the essence of the pot.